-Classical Physics II
+PHY-222 5.00 Classical Physics II

-This course is a continuation of PHY-212 Classical Physics I. Topics covered include heat, thermodynamics, kinetic theory of gases; electric forces and fields; direct and alternating currents; magnetic forces and fields; ray optics and image formation; and atomic structure.
+This course is a continuation of PHY-212 Classical Physics I. Topics covered include oscillations and waves; electric forces and fields; direct and alternating currents; magnetic forces and fields; ray optics and image formation; and atomic structure.
 Prerequisite: PHY-212 with a "C" grade or better